ploomber/ploomber/doc/user-guide/templates.rst

 to create a clean slate project. :doc:`Click here to learn how to scaffold projects </user-guide/scaffold>`.

-``ploomber scaffold`` also comes with utilities to modify existing pipelines, so can use it to modify any of the templates.
+``ploomber scaffold`` also comes with utilities to modify existing pipelines, so can use it to change any of the templates.